Updated: Mar 23

 The duo's paths complimented each others' well.
 Kyle came from a musical background in tuning steel drums and Jim was an industrial engineer.
 Through the Halo, Kyle and Jim opened the handpan era by offering the first alternative to the original Hang and by helping aspiring tuners to learn the craft of tuning steel.

 Pantheon Steel's Halo handpan quickly gained popularity as PANArt had slowed down its production of the Hang.
-The Halo, being the only handpan available in North America, built a huge following of lifelong fans & friends.
-Pantheon Steel's handpan differentiated itself from the original Hang due to its larger diameter (22" and 23") and lower pitch.
+The Halo, being the only handpan available in North America, built a huge following of lifelong fans and friends.
+Pantheon Steel's new handpan differentiated itself from the original Hang due to its larger diameter (22" and 23") and lower pitch (B2 and C3).

-What's more, Kyle's generous approach of openly sharing handpan-building knowledge with others, his contribution to many handpan gatherings and his willingness to tune original Hang instruments spoke volumes about his character and his vision for Pantheon Steel.
-Kyle Cox is undoubtedly the second most influential character within the handpan story, after the originator Felix Rohner.
+What's more, Kyle's generous approach of openly sharing handpan-building knowledge with others, his contribution to many handpan gatherings and his willingness to tune original Hang instruments spoke volumes about his character and about his vision for Pantheon Steel.
+Kyle Cox is undoubtedly the second most influential character within the handpan story, after the originators Felix Rohner and Sabina Schärer.

 Listen to my conversation with Kyle Cox of Pantheon Steel for the 10-year anniversary of the Halo.

-It was in the spring of 2013 at Handpangea, a handpan gathering in North Carolina, that I first met Mark Garner and played a Saraz handpan prototype.
+It was in the spring of 2013 at Handpangea, a handpan gathering in North Carolina, that I first met Mark Garner and played one of the first Saraz handpan prototypes.
 It was exceptional!
-Unsurprisingly, Saraz handpans continued getting better and better and Mark became a key member of the handpan community.
+Saraz handpans continued getting better and better and Mark became a key member of the handpan community.

 Josh Rivera has since launched his own handpan tuning company called Rivera Steel Tuning.
 Listen to Episode 5 of The Handpan Podcast "The Art of Blending with Josh Rivera" to hear a fascinating conversation I had with Josh about the tuning of handpans.